-The amount that a landlord can charge for a security deposit is determined by state law.
-Some states have no limits, while others limit the amount to one or two times the monthly rent, and sometimes more if the unit is furnished or if the tenant has something that can cause serious damage to a unit, like a waterbed.
+The amount that a landlord can charge for a security deposit for a residential tenancy (i.e., renting an apartment, condo, duplex, or home) is determined by state law.
+Some states have no limits, while others limit the specific amount to move in to one, one-and-a-half, or two times the monthly rent.
+Because landlord-tenant law is state law, tenants and landlords both should be familiar with the state’s law regarding security deposits that can be collected upfront on residential leases.

 State law limits on the size of a security deposit typically only apply to the actual security deposit, and not to other deposits that may be required for certain additional things that an individual tenant wants.
 Before getting into those “other” deposits, it’s important to know what a security deposit is and is not: a security deposit is tenant money which the landlord holds on to until the tenancy is over, to compensate the landlord for damage done to the unit and/or for unpaid rent.

 Landlords have considerable power to ban things that they believe could damage their property, as, for example, pets or water-filled furniture (e.g., waterbeds).
 A landlord could alternatively elect to allow these things—e.g., to let a tenant have a pet or a waterbed—but require an additional deposit for them, to provide “insurance” against damage.
 If deposits are required for additional things that a tenant could choose to not have (i.e., a Bernese Mountain dog or a waterbed), those extra deposits are over-and-above or in addition to the security deposit.

 Your landlord could have a building that is generally “no smoking,” and charge an extra deposit for the right to smoke.
 The landlord could also charge an extra deposit for running a home-based business or anything else which could increase the landlord’s costs or potential liability, or result in extra wear on, or damage to, the unit.